dhannn/saxpy-c-asm/README.md

 ![image](https://github.com/dhannn/saxpy-c-asm/assets/90260852/0022da55-de5c-447d-abaa-9f5af571cda0)
 ![image](https://github.com/dhannn/saxpy-c-asm/assets/90260852/0c59ff43-114d-41d2-b469-aa2c6a85e266)

 # Comparative Analysis of Performance

-TODO: Put screenshots of the CSV file for both debug and release mode (or if you're feeling extra, you can have a simple Python script that will make a graph out of the CSV HAHA)

-TODO: Describe the table/csv.
-What are the average runtimes for each experiment?
-Which experiment type has the worst performance?
-The best?
-What are the trends?

 ## Debug Mode
 The figures below show the average runtimes (in seconds) of each vector size per kernel when executed on debug mode.
 It can be observed that the assembly